zeroxdonnyooze/freqtrade/docs/backtesting.md

 All profit calculations include fees, and freqtrade will use the exchange's default fees for the calculation.

 !!!
 Warning "Using dynamic pairlists for backtesting"
-    Using dynamic pairlists is possible (not all of the handlers are allowed to be used in backtest mode), however it relies on the current market conditions - which will not reflect the historic status of the pairlist.
+    Using dynamic pairlists is possible (not all of the handlers are allowed to be used in backtest mode).
-    Also, when using pairlists other than StaticPairlist, reproducibility of backtesting-results cannot be guaranteed.
-    Please read the [pairlists documentation](plugins.md#pairlists) for more information.
+    Historically, backtesting dynamic pairlists relied on current market conditions at the time of the backtest, which did not accurately reflect the historic state of the pairlist.
+This could lead to unrealistic results and limited reproducibility.

+    **Enhanced Dynamic Pairlist Backtesting (Approach B - Pre-calculation):**

+    Freqtrade now offers an enhanced method for backtesting dynamic pairlists that significantly improves accuracy and realism.
+This approach involves pre-calculating the pairlist at regular intervals throughout the backtesting period.

+    **How it works:**
+    - Before the main backtest loop begins, Freqtrade iterates through your specified `timerange` at intervals defined by the [`pairlist_precalc_interval`](configuration.md#pairlist_precalc_interval) configuration setting.
+    - At each interval, your dynamic pairlist handler's `refresh_pairlist` method is called with the historical context of that specific point in time.
+    - The pairlist generated at each interval is stored.
+    - During the actual backtesting run, when processing a particular candle, Freqtrade uses the pre-calculated pairlist that was valid for that candle's timestamp.
+    - This ensures that the pair selection logic is based on historical data relevant to each point in the backtest, preventing lookahead bias from using "future" pairlist states.

+    **Benefits:**
+    - **More Realistic Results:** Pairlist decisions are made based on historical data, closely simulating how a dynamic pairlist would have behaved live.
+    - **Improved Reproducibility:** While still dependent on the pairlist logic, this method reduces variability caused by running backtests at different times with different "current" market states.
+    - **Better Strategy Evaluation:** Allows for more accurate assessment of strategies that rely on dynamically changing pairlists.

+    **Configuration:**
+    - The frequency of these pre-calculations is controlled by the `pairlist_precalc_interval` setting in your configuration file.
+See the [configuration documentation](configuration.md#pairlist_precalc_interval) for details.

+    **For Pairlist Developers:**
+    - When creating custom dynamic pairlist handlers, ensure your `refresh_pairlist` method can operate correctly when provided with historical data context.
+The `min_date` and `max_date` arguments passed to `refresh_pairlist` during pre-calculation will define the historical window for that specific refresh.
+More details can be found in the [pairlist plugin documentation](plugins.md#pairlists).

-    To achieve reproducible results, best generate a pairlist via the [`test-pairlist`](utils.md#test-pairlist) command and use that as static pairlist.
+    While this enhanced method improves realism, for absolute reproducibility (e.g., for sharing exact backtest results), generating a static pairlist via the [`test-pairlist`](utils.md#test-pairlist) command and using that remains a valid option.

 !!!
 Note
     By default, Freqtrade will export backtesting results to `user_data/backtest_results`.